American Radio Art and the Documentary Imagination: Breakaway and Castaway Emissions from Broadcast to Podcast

 Abstract

-This chapter by Virginia Madsen explores radio art in America as aligned with the documentary imagination as it evolved in sound broadcasting and electronic media.
-The chapter traces lines of development from the golden age of radio to the podcasting revolution, with an emphasis on the US and the international context.
-It asks questions concerning the nature of radio expression and audio art.
+This chapter explores radio art in America as aligned with the documentary imagination as this evolved in sound broadcasting and electronic media.
+The chapter traces lines of development connecting USA radio, the audio arts and audio documentary production to other international broadcasting sites, and from the golden age of radio to the podcasting revolution.
+The emphasis is on the USA but the chapter opens this rich American history in sound media and radio to other influences and sites of complex interaction.
+It asks questions concerning the nature of radio expression and art, and provides an account of documentary creation as an art form and field for experiment over decades of activity in the USA.

 Original languageEnglish